-As a rule, you can think of your taxable income as your income after deducting personal exemptions, your standard or itemized deduction, and any other deductions you are eligible for.
-But not everything hinges on your taxable income.
+As a rule, you can think of your taxable income as your income after deducting your standard or itemized deduction and any other deductions you’re eligible for.
+But not everything depends on your taxable income.
 For instance, various taxes and tax breaks hinge on your “adjusted gross income,” “modified adjusted gross income” and “combined income.”

 Consider some examples.
-At the bottom of the first page of Form 1040, you will find your adjusted gross income, or AGI.
-Depending on how large your AGI is, the value of your itemized deductions and personal exemptions may be reduced, and you might find your eligibility for various tax credits is affected, such as the credit for daycare expenses and the earned income tax credit.
+On Form 1040, you will find your adjusted gross income, or AGI.
+Depending on how large your AGI is, you might find your eligibility for various tax credits is affected, such as the credit for daycare expenses and the earned income tax credit.

 Your modified adjusted gross income, or MAGI, is your AGI with certain adjustments added back.
-Among other things, MAGI is used to determine whether your traditional IRA contributions are tax-deductible and whether you can make regular annual contributions to a Roth IRA, and whether you can claim the American Opportunity and Lifetime Learning education tax credits.
+Among other things, MAGI is used to determine whether your traditional IRA contributions are tax-deductible, whether you can make regular annual contributions to a Roth IRA, and whether you can claim the American Opportunity and Lifetime Learning education tax credits.
 To make it even more confusing, how AGI is modified can vary, depending on which tax break is at issue.